typst/typst/docs/src/reference/types.md

 Returns the value associated with the specified key in the dictionary.
 May be used on the left-hand side of an assignment if the key is already present in the dictionary.
-Fails with an error if the key is not part of the dictionary.
+If the key is not part of the dictionary, the default value is returned.
+Fails with an error if no default value was specified.

 - key: string (positional, required)
   The key at which to retrieve the item.
+- default: any (named)
 - returns: any

 ### insert()